 Overview of Fairfax

-When considering apartments in Fairfax, take note that in December 2012, the unemployment rate in Fairfax had dropped to 5.5 percent from 7.4 percent in August 2011.
 Local residents are likely to find employment in the financial, insurance and education industries.
 George Mason University takes up a great deal of land on the south end of Fairfax.
 Many off-campus housing options surround the university.
-Students attending Virginia International University can find Fairfax apartments for rent on the northwest side of town.
+Students attending Virginia International University can find Fairfax VA apartments on the northwest side of town.